The advent of Programmatic Guaranteed

-A publisher will guarantee to deliver a certain volume of impressions, buyer, on the other hand, pre-agree to pay a specific price for the guaranteed impressions.
+A publisher will guarantee to deliver a certain volume of impressions, the buyer, on the other hand, pre-agree to pay a specific price for the guaranteed impressions.
 Ad sizes, environments (rich media, web, video, mobile, in-app), and start/end date for the deal are all pre-negotiated.

 “GDPR has clearly increased that scarcity, and as the market matures with programmatic guaranteed, we’re clearly seeing an increase of such deals”

-– Guillaume Périé, Head of Programmatic for Europe, Reuters (Digiday).
+– Guillaume Périé, Head of Programmatic for Europe, Reuters (Digiday)

 The publisher’s audience will be synced with the buyer’s to find the common segment, which will be targeted.
 The catch is, there won’t be any transactions if there’s no audience match.

-How Programmatic Guaranteed Works?
+How Does Programmatic Guaranteed Work?

 As you know what is programmatic guaranteed, you could’ve roughly pictured the working.
 Let us help you refine the sketch.
 First off, platforms handle programmatic guaranteed in their own way.
 The difference is going to be thin, probably.
 Here’s the common theme that would help you to understand the working of PG.

 DSP interprets the bid request and sees whether it is a match.
 Because of deal ID, DSP knows what price to bid.
 Apparently, it wins the impression if there is a cookie or device ID match.
-As publisher’s server does the job of finding the right audience, DSPs sometimes turn off their targeting filters and bids at the negotiated price whenever there’s the right deal ID.
+As the publisher’s server does the job of finding the right audience, DSPs sometimes turn off their targeting filters and bids at the negotiated price whenever there’s the right deal ID.

 We missed something, didn’t we?